david-why/ti84plusce-prgms/README.md

 # ti84plusce-prgms
-Some of my ASM creations for the TI-84+ CE.
+Some of my C/ASM creations for the TI-84+ CE.

 To run these programs, you need the CE C 'Standard' Libraries for your calculator.